iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.1/report.md

 > Dear Gov Oz good overall but if time ask those negative reviews e.g. force closure what system they use....keep up good work... we pray to Jesu Mary's Health bless us<br> :date: __2020-05-04 13:56:47__

 > Lite info and few updates ... than news media<br> :date: __2020-05-01 10:01:51__

-> Okay, this app keeps consumers informed and offers a dialect about what to do if you need to do something/anything.
-However, the app has zero allowance for inquiry; no room to question the ongoing situation.
-I don't disregard the media as an institution but its reporter's are sometimes off the beaten path and want to break a story rather than provide valuable information.
-Things will get better, stay vigilant and patient.<br> :date: __2020-04-29 14:26:47__